 It can be useful to go with a template for your images.
 This adds to your consistency.
-Decide what style of images you’d like to add to blog or social media.
+Decide what style of images you’d like to add to a blog or social media.
 Also consider the perfect size, what filter to use, the placement of your overlay text, and the font type, too.
 Create a standard template for you and your team to follow.

-17. Do you keep a preference library?
+17. Do you keep a reference library?

 One of the best ways to keep track of your visual brand identity is to keep a library of your exact specifications.
 You should always use the same fonts, sizes, colors, and image types.
 This is referred to as your style guide, and we have a primer on creating one for your blog here.
 You can easily create a visual reference guide in Canva that shows you the primary colors you will use in your branding.
 You can also mock up the way your images should look.

 Your reference library documentation can also be an example of your visual brand identity in action.
 Check out Khaki Fashion Press Media Kit and Plum Elegant Backpack Press Media Kit for inspiration in creating your own.

 This is especially useful if you have guest bloggers who contribute to your blog.
 This leads me to the next question.

 18. Have you unified your team around your brand?

 Sometimes your team consists of you, your boyfriend who helps out part-time as a web designer, and a bowl of M&Ms, but it’s never too early to define your visual identity and make sure that everyone is onboard.
 Like we did on the prior tip, be sure to create a template and share it with everyone who will contribute to your visual branding.

 A template like Purple with Photo Pitch Deck Presentation can help you keep your team up to date on your brand's visual identity.